 “Democracy School is an intensive look at the history and process of law-making in our system.
 The information is both chilling and enabling, because a better understanding of the present system also awakens a profound sense of responsibility for making change.”

 “If you take no other training this year, do the Democracy School.
 It is a superlative unfolding revelation of how corporations have hijacked democracy.
 It meticulously deconstructs the historical arc that brought us to this precipice.
 But most importantly, it then departs into the highly pragmatic and inspiring work now underway that is slowly turning the tide . . .
 This Second American Revolution may be the most important political work going on anywhere in the country or the world.“

 “Democracy School was a mind-blowing experience.
 During the School, I was forced to come to grips with the understanding that I really knew very little about the true structure of law that controls our activism.
 Democracy School is a must for everyone who seeks to be liberated from our defensive, after-the-fact reactive organizing strategies.”

 -Krishnaveni Gundu, Calhoun County (TX) Resource Watch

-The Democracy School is intended to help people see clearly through the fog, to understand their own history, and to drive change to the very basic foundations of this country.
+The initiative is intended to help people see clearly through the fog, to understand their own history, and to drive change to the very basic foundations of this country.
 Such understanding builds momentum to unite, to resist, and to build anew.